A royal porcelain manufactory transformed into a design hotel, where Prussian heritage meets Berlin minimalism.

 Who we recommend it to

 We recommend the KPM to travellers seeking reinterpreted industrial heritage, not the classic Berlin palace.
 It's an address for architects, designers, thirty-to-forty-something couples who prefer historical authenticity to XXL spas.
-Family rooms accommodate children, but the spirit remains adult, more cultural weekend than beach stay.
+Family rooms welcome children, but the spirit remains adult, more cultural weekend than beach stay.

 The building